xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/application-templates.md

 ## Samples

-[**Blender**](samples/blender-appTemplate/readme.md) - using an application template to specify the rendering of a blender scene.
+[**Blender**](samples/blender-appTemplate/readme.md) - using an application template to specify the rendering of a Blender scene.
 This sample uses the experimental [Task Factories](taskFactories.md) feature.

 ## Job schema changes